 The biggest cost of all if a consumer finds plastic in their food is the loss of the company’s reputation as a trusted producer of safe product.
 Losing the trust of consumers is evident in the drop of sales after a recall.
 The size of that decline and, more importantly, the time it takes to recover trust depends on the speed, openness, and extent of a company’s response.

 An international confectionary company recently received a complaint that a small piece of red plastic was found in one of its products.
 At stake was the reputation of a multibillion dollar business.
 Excellent traceability meant that it was a no-brainer for the confectionary company to identify all the batches of product at-risk and it rapidly initiated a massive international voluntary recall.
 This assured consumers that the products remaining on the shelves were safe to eat.
-It also probably added more to the company’s reputation of trustworthiness than was lost when the recall was first announced.
+It also probably added more to the company’s reputation of trustworthiness than was lost when the recall was initially announced.

 But where did the plastic come from?
 How did it get into the production line?
 The company pieced together many plastic materials to identify the source equipment and implemented actions to prevent it from happening again.
 But would this be enough?
 Food processing companies and their suppliers now use enormous amounts of plastics in their machines, tools, and in packaging materials.
 As plastic usage in food processing grows, so does the frequency of contamination.